This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 It is a diet that reduces salt intake.
 It has dietary approaches to stop hypertension in people with high blood pressure and to reduce the risk of heart disease.

-DASH is a flexible and balanced eating plan that helps create a lifelong heart-healthy eating style.
+DASH is a flexible, balanced eating plan that helps create a heart-healthy eating style for life.

-The eating plan does not require special foods and instead provides daily and weekly nutritional goals.
+The meal plan requires no special foods and instead provides daily and weekly nutritional goals.

-Although it's a relatively healthy diet, it also encourages low-fat dairy, which means you won't be soaking up vitamins A, D, E, and K.
+Although it is a relatively healthy diet, it also encourages low-fat dairy, which means you would not be absorbing vitamins A, D, E and K.

-It is only recommended in people with high blood pressure, essentially who the diet was created for.
+It is only recommended in people with high blood pressure, essentially for whom the diet was created.

-An example of food could be: a whole wheat bagel with two tablespoons of peanut butter.
+An example of a meal might be: a whole wheat bagel with two tablespoons of peanut butter.

 Created by Dr. Mosley, the diet is for those who are trying to lose weight quickly and reset their metabolism.
-It involves eating just 800 calories every day.
+It involves eating only 800 calories every day.

-Experts do not recommend this diet, as it promotes a bad relationship with food because you are counting the calories you consume.
-Also, this leads people to eat processed foods, which are high in sugar and low in fat.
+Experts do not recommend this diet as it promotes a poor relationship with food because you are counting the calories you consume.
+Additionally, this leads people to eat processed foods, which are high in sugar and low in fat.

 While it encourages healthy eating, counting your intake and limiting yourself to 800 calories could lead to an unhealthy eating relationship.

-Typical food of this diet: grilled calamari salad.
+Typical food for this diet: grilled squid salad.

 The volumetric diet: